d3/d3-time-format/README.md

 Parsing is strict: if the specified <i>string</i> does not exactly match the associated specifier, this method returns null.
 For example, if the associated specifier is `%Y-%m-%dT%H:%M:%SZ`, then the string `"2011-07-01T19:15:28Z"` will be parsed as expected, but `"2011-07-01T19:15:28"`, `"2011-07-01 19:15:28"` and `"2011-07-01"` will return null.
 (Note that the literal `Z` here is different from the time zone offset directive `%Z`.)
 If a more flexible parser is desired, try multiple formats sequentially until one returns non-null.

-The `%d` and `%e` format specifiers are considered equivalent for parsing.
+The `%d` and `%e` directives are considered equivalent for parsing.

 <a name="format_toString" href="#format_toString">#</a> <i>format</i>.<b>toString</b>()